qian-chu/multisim-neuro/docs/source/index.rst

    pip install multisim

-To install with full dependencies (e.g., for notebooks or visualization):
+To install with full dependencies (e.g., for notebooks, visualization, or exporting to other formats):

 .. code-block:: bash